adhanissalsa/HR_Analytics_Project/README.md

 # World Layoffs Project

-This is my first ever project using MySQL
+This is my first ever portfolio project using MySQL

 Please do leave your feedback, thank you so much.